szbrooks2017/threejs_foundations/README.md

 # threejs_foundations

 ## About
 This repository is a survey of three.js concepts.
+Three.js sits on top of WebGl to render 2D and 3D content to the browser.
+WebGL is a web graphics API developed by the Kronos Group.
+We use three.js so we don't have to use a very low level GLSL--the language used by OpenGL for the GPU.

 ### Requirements for Three.js
 #### Manual download